jtmiller28/Bees-and-Angiosperms-Interactions/README.md

-# Bees and Angiosperm interactions
+# Bee and Angiosperm interactions Maps

 This is my research oriented repository for exploring bee & flowering plant co-occurrences, interactions, and relational biodiversity.